hazelcast/charts/stable/hazelcast-enterprise/ICP4D.md

     You can find all configurable parameters of the Hazelcast chart and their default values at [README](https://github.com/hazelcast/charts/blob/master/stable/hazelcast-enterprise/README.md) of the chart.

-    If you want to enable `CPD metering` for Hazelcast IMDG Enterprise service, you can modify `<YOUR PROJECT>` and `<HZ_LICENSE_KEY>` at [ICP4D-values.yaml](https://github.com/hazelcast/charts/blob/master/stable/hazelcast-enterprise/ICP4D-values.yaml) and create helm release with it:
+    If you want to enable `CPD metering` for Hazelcast IMDG Enterprise service, you can modify `<YOUR PROJECT>` at [ICP4D-values.yaml](https://github.com/hazelcast/charts/blob/master/stable/hazelcast-enterprise/ICP4D-values.yaml) and create helm release with it:
     ```
-    $ helm instal hz-mc -f ICP4D-values.yaml hazelcast/hazelcast-enterprise
+    $ helm install hz-mc -f ICP4D-values.yaml hazelcast/hazelcast-enterprise
     ```

-5. Run the following `oc` command to verify the deployment:
+7. Run the following `oc` command to verify the deployment:
     ```
     $ oc get all
     NAME                                         READY   STATUS    RESTARTS   AGE